-- so far as they are aware, there is no relevant audit information of which the company's auditor is unaware; and - they have taken all steps that they ought to have taken as a director to make themselves aware of any relevant audit information and to establish that the company's auditor is aware of that information. - this confirmation is given and should be interpreted in accordance with the provisions of S418 of the Companies Act.
+- so far as they are aware, there is no relevant audit information of which the company's auditor is unaware; - they have taken all steps that they ought to have taken as a director to make themselves aware of any relevant audit information and to establish that the company's auditor is aware of that information; and - this confirmation is given and should be interpreted in accordance with the provisions of S418 of the Companies Act.

-The auditor is deemed to have been re-appointed in accordance with section 487 of the Companies Act 2006.
+The auditor, BDO LLP, was appointed in the year and will be proposed for reappointment in accordance with section 485 of the Companies Act 2006.